 Research proposals should have a clearly defined research question and not just be a demonstration or examination of a topic.
 You should find a question that follows logically an existing line of inquiry or fills an existing void.
 The research proposal should then lay out your approach to answering this question or filling this void.
-Working with a faculty member can be of great assistance for topic suggestions.
+Working with a faculty member can be helpful for generating research proposal suggestions.

 The research proposal should be of sufficient focus, meaning it should be do-able and of the proper scope to finish in a timely manner.
 It should also not be too short.
 Different opportunities have different page lengths for their applications, but you should be sure to provide enough information to maximize this space.
 You should also be certain that your university/ department/ faculty advisor has the resources and the expertise to carry out the research you are suggesting.
 This will require some investigation and perhaps even some conversations with proposed institutions (if you are not already enrolled).

-You should also keep in mind your audience.
+Keep your audience in mind.
 Busy people who may not be experts in your specific area of interest or inquiry will be reading your proposal.
 You should therefore minimize jargon and state things simply in common terms (and define terms when needed).
 This is why it is a good idea to build on what you already know.
-It is easier to minimize jargon on a topic that is familiar, than one that is not.
+It is easier to minimize jargon on a topic that is familiar, rather than one that is not.
 Reviewers may also be quite familiar with your current or proposed institution as well as the research conducted there (they might even be a MIT faculty member) and therefore they will probably have a good idea if the research can be accomplished.

 The research proposal should be properly formatted and consistent with accepted conventions.
 Avoid the wall of text.
 The research question should be underlined, key points italicized, and big ideas in boldface type.
 The use of bullets is typically acceptable.
 All this formatting will help reviewers who are skimming and with readers reviewing large numbers of applications, they will be skimming.
 Use graphics and figures appropriately, a visual element can be well worth the words they are traded for, but they should also be relevant (see here for example).
 In summary, make it pretty!

-Lastly, as with the personal statement, the research proposal is part of an application package and therefore needs to feed off of and inform the rest of the package’s contents.
+Lastly, as with the personal statement, the research proposal is part of an application package and therefore needs to integrate with and inform the rest of the package’s contents.
 Please see Writing a Successful Fellowship Proposal presentation by MIT Professor Stephen Bell for more assistance and suggestions.